Chris specialises in international arbitration and ADR.

 Christopher Newmark of Spenser Underhill Newmark LLP is listed in Band 1 of International Arbitrators in Chambers UK 2018

 Chris was the first emergency arbitrator to be appointed by the ICC under the Emergency Arbitrator Provisions introduced in the 2012 ICC Rules of Arbitration.

 Chris is also an experienced commercial mediator, conducting his mediation practice through CEDR Chambers, one of the UK’s leading groups of mediators.
 He has conducted well over 100 mediations for CEDR, ICC, LCIA, WIPO, Sport Resolutions UK and Consensus Mediation.
 He has recently been appointed to the CAS mediation panel.

 Chris has also acted as an adjudicator and a tribunal appointed expert on issues of English law.

-Chris was appointed Chairman of the ICC Commission on International Arbitration and ADR with effect from 1 January 2014.
+Chris was the Chairman of the ICC Commission on Arbitration and ADR from 2014 to 2017.
 Prior to taking up this position, he was a member of the Drafting Sub-Committee of the 2012 ICC Rules of Arbitration and chaired the task force set up to review the ICC ADR Rules, Expertise Rules and Dispute Board Rules.
 He also co-chaired the ICC task force on reducing time and cost in complex commercial arbitrations.